-Solstice Counseling Services Corp Solstice Csl and Wellness Center is a facility in Lumberton, NJ providing services in and around Burlington County.
+Solstice Counseling Services Corp Solstice Csl and Wellness Center is a rehab program providing services in and around Burlington County.

 They provide a wide range of services, settings and treatment approaches such as:Drug And Alcohol Treatment Services, Intensive Outpatient Treatment, Brief Intervention Approach.